What does this rating mean?

 It is thought that B vitamins may affect depression in these ways:

 There is very little scientific evidence on vitamin B6 and B12 for the treatment of depression.
-More studies of better quality are needed.

 Some vitamin supplements can be harmful or ineffective if you take the wrong dose.
 For example, large doses of Vitamin B6 can cause nerve damage.
 Talk to your health care professional if you are thinking of taking supplements.